osrg/ryu-book/en/source/switch_test_tool.rst

     Execute test tool from xterm of "Node: c0 (root)" At this time, as the directory for the test pattern file, specify the directory of the sample test pattern (ryu/tests/switch/of13).
-    Since the data path ID of the test target switch and auxiliary switch in the mininet environment has the default value of each option of --test-switch-target / --test-switch-tester, it the option specification is omitted.
+    Since the data path ID of the test target switch and auxiliary switch in the mininet environment has the default value of each option of --test-switch-target / --test-switch-tester, the option specification is omitted.
+    Also, the OpenFlow version of the test target switch and auxiliary switch is set with the default value of each option of --test-switch-target-version / --test-switch-tester-version, this option specification is omitted too.

     Node: c0: